 While viewing this exhibit, it is important to remember that the first Australians - Aboriginal and Torres Strait Islander people - have looked to the stars for tens of thousands of years.
 The sky is a map of wisdom and knowledge and like the oral tradition of sharing information, it continues to be passed down to younger generations.

 Brisbane City Council acknowledges the Traditional Owners of this land and pays respect to Elders, past, present, and emerging.
 Skylore is a permanent reminder of the legacy from the Gold Coast 2018 Commonwealth Games Reconciliation Action Plan and its vision towards a reconciled Australia.

 Galaxy Gift Shop

-The Planetarium’s Galaxy Gift Shop stocks a wide range of astronomy and general science merchandise including star charts, project kits, books, spacecraft models, fossils, souvenirs and novelty items.
+The Planetarium’s Galaxy Gift Shop stocks a wide range of astronomy and general science merchandise including star charts, project kits, spacecraft models, souvenirs and novelty items.
 Teacher discounts apply to educational items.

 Read the terms and conditions for refunds, exchanges and refunds (excluding tickets) at the Galaxy Gift Shop.